Motorbike roller coaster: Intamin

+Maurer Rides

+Maurer Rides offers a motorbike coaster concept known as the Spike Coaster.
+This innovative design features individual motorbike-style vehicles that allow riders to control their speed, simulating a real racing experience.
+Unlike traditional roller coasters, the Spike Racing Coaster uses a linear synchronous motor (LSM) system, enabling dynamic acceleration and deceleration throughout the ride.

+The coaster’s track layout is highly customizable, often incorporating sharp turns, steep drops, and airtime hills to enhance the racing feel.
+Each motorbike seat is designed for ergonomic comfort, with handlebars and a forward-leaning position to mimic riding a real motorcycle.

 Zamperla

 The Zamperla Motocoaster consists of a train of six cars instead of nine, but they are set up similarly, two seats side by side per car.

 Zamperla's coaster uses a flywheel launch instead of a hydraulic launch system.
 The standard track layout is a 3-layered figure 8.

 In 2008 2 MotoCoasters were installed in the United States.
 The prototype is at Darien Lake near Buffalo, New York.

 The Pony Express at Knott's Berry Farm, Buena Park, California, in a twist on the once famous Motorcycle Chase of Indian Motorcycles on a Steeplechase roller coaster, now sports a Zamperla Motocoaster styled as horses.